 Surveys sent via email are usually the best way to collect more detailed comments and ask a larger number of questions about the event.
-You can use whatever survey tool you like best (we like Educational Measures); we recommend you customize your email with your event’s branding and a brief explanation about why you are sending out the survey so you don’t get dismissed by recipients.
+You can use whatever survey tool you like best; we recommend you customize your email with your event’s branding and a brief explanation about why you are sending out the survey so you don’t get dismissed by recipients.

 The two most common ways to manage email surveys: